HugoPeters1024/hs-sleuth/README.md

     ...

-    ghc-options: -fplugin HsComprehension.Plugin -fplugin-opt HsComprehension.Plugin:MyCapture001
+    ghc-options: -fplugin HsComprehension.Plugin
     ```

 - :floppy_disk: Now whenever you build dump files are created in `dist-newstyle/coredump-MyCapture001/`

-- To create a zip archive you can run `cabal run hs-comprehension-zip -- MyCapture001`.
+- To create a zip archive you can run `cabal run hs-comprehension-zip`.

 # Inspecting dumps